bupthpc/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/04-AIE-API-based-FFT-for-many-instances-applications/README.md

   <p align="center">Fig. 7: Vitis AI Engine array view of the implemented graph.</p>
   </br>

+3. Create a new "AIESim" run in the ```launch.json``` file, by clicking on the "+" ("Add Configuration") icon at the top of the interface.
-3. Enable tracing for the simulation by opening the ```launch.json``` configuration file, selecting the "aiesim" run and clicking "Enable Trace".
+4. Enable tracing for the simulation, selecting the "aiesim" run and clicking "Enable Trace".
 <p align="center"><img src="./images/2_8_Vitis.png" width="90%"></p>
-  <p align="center">Fig. 8: Enabling trace for AI Engine simulation.</p>
+  <p align="center">Fig. 8: Creating a new run and enabling trace for AI Engine simulation.</p>
   </br>

-4. Run the AI Engine simulation by clicking "Run" under the "AIE SIMULATOR / HARDWARE" tab on the "FLOW" menu.
+5. Run the AI Engine simulation by clicking "Run" under the "AIE SIMULATOR / HARDWARE" tab on the "FLOW" menu.
-5. When the simulation ends, open the Trace reports and collapse all the signals, as shown in the following figure.
+6. When the simulation ends, open the Trace reports and collapse all the signals, as shown in the following figure.
 <p align="center"><img src="./images/2_9_Vitis.png" width="100%"></p>
   <p align="center">Fig. 9: Opening and analyzing the AIE simulator trace report.</p>
   </br>